dherincx92/fpds/README.md

     AGENCY_CODE="7504"
 )

-# returns records as a generator
+# returns records as an async generator
 gen = request.iter_data()

+# evaluating generator entries
 records = []
 async for entry in gen:
     records.append(entry)

-# or if you prefer to evaluate your results immediately
+# or letting `data` method evaluate generator for you
-# call the :method:`data`
 records = asyncio.run(request.data())
 ```

-For linting and formatting, we use `flake8` and `black`.
+For linting and formatting, we use `ruff`.
+See `pyproject.toml`
+for specific configuration.

 ```
-$ make lint
 $ make formatters
 ```